TYPO3-Console/TYPO3-Console/Documentation/CommandReference/DatabaseUpdateschema.rst

 - Default: false

 `--raw`
-   If set the updates are only collected and written in a nice format
+   If set, only the SQL statements, that are required to update the schema, are printed

 - Accept value: no
 - Is value required: no